-How protein networks stabilize muscle fibers: Same mechanism as for DNAJanuary 23rd, 2012 in Genetics /
+How protein networks stabilize muscle fibers: Same mechanism as for DNAJanuary 23, 2012 in Medicine & Health / Genetics

 The same mechanism that stabilises the DNA in the cell nucleus is also important for the structure and function of vertebrate muscle cells.
 This has been established by RUB-researchers led by Prof. Dr. Wolfgang Linke (Institute of Physiology) in cooperation with American and German colleagues.
 An enzyme attaches a methyl group to the protein Hsp90, which then forms a complex with the muscle protein titin.
 When the researchers disrupted this protein network through genetic manipulation in zebrafish the muscle structure partly disintegrated.
 The scientists have thus shown that methylation also plays a significant role outside the nucleus.
 They published their results in Genes and Development.